 Because your body doesn't produce vitamin C, you need to get it from your diet.
 Vitamin C is found in citrus fruits, berries, potatoes, tomatoes, peppers, cabbage, Brussels sprouts, broccoli and spinach.
 Vitamin C is also available as an oral supplement, typically in the form of capsules and chewable tablets.

-People with gastrointestinal conditions and some types of cancer might be susceptible to vitamin C deficiency.
-Vitamin C is also used to increase iron absorption from the gastrointestinal tract.
-Severe vitamin C deficiency can lead to a disease characterized by anemia, bleeding gums, bruising and poor wound healing (scurvy).
 If you take vitamin C for its antioxidant properties, keep in mind that the supplement might not offer the same benefits as naturally occurring antioxidants in food.

 Research on the use of vitamin C for specific conditions shows: